apache/pekko/CONTRIBUTING.md

 1. Provide `getX` style accessors for values in the Java APIs

 1. Place classes not part of the public APIs in a shared `internal` package.
 This package can contain implementations of both Java and Scala APIs.
-Make such classes `private[akka]` and also, since that becomes `public` from Java's point of view, annotate with `@InternalApi` and add a scaladoc saying `INTERNAL API`
+Make such classes `private[pekko]` and also, since that becomes `public` from Java's point of view, annotate with `@InternalApi` and add a scaladoc saying `INTERNAL API`

 1. Traits that are part of the Java API should only be used to define pure interfaces, as soon as there are implementations of methods, prefer